BEAUFORT, NC – Whether you’re a boating enthusiast or prefer to keep your feet on dry land, the 44th Annual Wooden Boat Show has activities for you.

 Attendees to the show will have the opportunity to vote for “Spectator’s Choice” award.
 The award goes to the “most popular” model at the show and is voted on solely by those visitors.
 The exposition is held in the auditorium of the North Carolina Maritime Museum.

-Last year, the legendary Cricket II made its debut at Beaufort’s Annual Wooden Boat Show.
+Two years ago, the legendary Cricket II made its debut at Beaufort’s Annual Wooden Boat Show.
 Once again, visitors to the Beaufort waterfront will have the opportunity to see the fishing boat that became the inspiration for the book and movie Jaws.

 In addition to the Cricket II, a number of boats will be on display at the Beaufort Town Docks.
 From Sinbad’s pirate ship the Meka II to a traditional Core Sounder fishing boat and others may offer tours aboard.